jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 You should always end expressions with a semicolon (;).[^3]

+## What is a program?

+Now that you've written your first program let's talk more about what a program _is_.

+At its most basic level, a **program** is a piece of written language that tells the computer to perform a computation.

+How exactly a program is written depends on the language, the programmer's style, and in some cases the machine the program is written for.

+For example, program can have detailed instructions on _how_ the computer should compute a solution.
+This is known as imperative programming style.

+Or it could simply tell the computer _what to do_, and let it handle the steps.
+This is called declarative programming style.

+We'll talk more about programming styles throughout the series.

 ### Try it yourself: exercises for further learning

 1. Type additional words and sentences into the console.
 Make sure to enclose them in quotation marks!
 Try them with single quotes ('), double quotes ("), and backticks (`).